 Who is Eligible

-Male and Female athletes aged between 14-18 in 2021 (born between 2007 to 2003) who live in the Northern Inland region, who have been selected within their chosen sport at state or national level.
+Male and Female athletes aged between 14-18 in 2022 (born between 2008 to 2004) who live in the Northern Inland region, who have been selected within their chosen sport at state or national level.
 NIAS encourage all eligible able bodied and athletes with disabilty to apply!

 Up to 8 regional based athletes may be offered a scholarship based on their recent performances, ranking and recommendations from respective state sporting organisations.
 Applications will be assessed by the NIAS Lonestar selection panel.
 Personal interviews may be called for.